 It takes us under an hour to reach the Tempe La (4665m), our last pass of the trek.
 From here the trek is all downhill to camp.
 Initially it is quite steep, winding down and past the large turquoise lake of Om Tsho, and then traversing back and forth across cliffs to the valley floor.
 From now on to Marothang we follow the Nikka Chhu river through rhododendron and pine forest, and yak pastures along fairly level terrain.
 At Marothang we encounter the first shop since Laya, a lovely little wooden house beside the river.
 If we are using yaks we will change to horses for the last day's trek tomorrow.

 The trail follows the Nikka Chhu through thick, lush forest that is cool and pleasant.
 We emerge into bamboo thickets and patchwork hillsides of crops and houses of the Sephu district.
-It takes us a little longer than we think to finally descend to the roadhead and a small collection of shops at Nikka Chhu itself.
-Our transport meets us here and we drive about two hours to our overnight accommodation in Gangtey.
+Our transport meets us at the trailhead and we drive about two hours to our overnight accommodation in Punakha.
 The end of this extraordinary trek and time to get back to civilization!